carsdotcom/skelebot/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a New Feature for Skelebot
 title: ''
-labels: ''
+labels: feature
 assignees: ''

 ---

-**OPTIONAL: Is your feature request related to a problem?
-Please describe.**
+### Context
+Describe the reasons for wanting the new feature to be implemented.

+### Feature
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Provide a clear and concise description of the proposed feature.

-**REQUIRED: Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**OPTIONAL: Describe alternatives you've considered** A clear and concise description of any alternative solutions or features you've considered.

-**OPTIONAL: Additional context**
-Add any other context or screenshots about the feature request here.

 ---

-**REQUIRED: Acceptance Criteria**
+### Acceptance Criteria
-- [ ] ac-1
-- [ ] ac-2
-- [ ] ac-3
+- [ ] Add Acceptance Criteria